lwaschuk/GPACalc/README.md

 This will compile the code, build the application, and run it with the arguments you provided.

-Building a JAR and Running the Application
+## Building a JAR and Running the Application with Java

-If you want to build a JAR file of the application and run it on the command line, you can use Gradle to do this.
+If you want to build a JAR file of GPACalculator and run it on the command line, you can use Gradle to do this.

 To build the JAR file, run the following command in your terminal: